mssohail/epistasis-inference/reproducing-paper-results/readme.md

-This repository contains codes and data accompanying the paper "Inferring epistasis from genetic time-series data" doi:
+This repository contains codes and data required to reproduce results in "Inferring epistasis from genetic time-series data" doi:

 # System and software requirements